 Q. What instructions are available for using Drawtex?

 A. Each carton contains instructional literature, complete with full color photographs.
-It is also available in PDF format and can be downloaded here.

 Q. On what types of wounds can Drawtex be used?